Color Guard at the Music for All Summer Symposium, presented by Yamaha

 - It is REQUIRED that ALL students (including weapons) have a flag pole height at 6 feet.
 Beginning weapons will not need flag poles.

-- If you do not have these dimensions, please bring a flag closest to: 35’’ x 50’’.
+TWO solid-colored silk (flag, NOT show or performance) for the 6 ft. pole, with the following size: 35’’ x 50’’ - minimum, 35’’ x 60’’ - maximum.
+If you do not have these dimensions, please bring a flag closest to: 35’’ x 50’’

-- TWO 1’’ carriage bolts (length from 1-2" from a local hardware store).
+TWO 1’’ carriage bolts (length from 1-2" from a local hardware store).
 These bolts will be used to weight your flag pole.
 If your poles are properly weighted, still bring these as extra!

-- Not allowed: Boxer shorts, spandex shorts, short shorts, halter or tube tops.
+Not allowed: Boxer shorts, spandex shorts, short shorts, halter or tube tops.
 (Sports bras may be worn under shirts ONLY).

-- Please note: We WILL be outside for the majority of your day.
+Please note: We WILL be outside for the majority of your day.
 PLEASE bring head covers like hats, headbands and scarves and sunglasses.
 Bring plenty of sunscreen, water bottles, a small towel and more sunscreen!

-- Multiple equipment students should bring their equipment in a simple equipment or flag bag.
-This equipment bag should have enough space for all of your equipment, be labeled properly with your name, address and school and be made with a strong, durable and waterproof fabric.
+Multiple equipment students should bring their equipment in a simple equipment or flag bag.
+This equipment bag should have enough space for all of your equipment, be labelled properly with your name, address and school and be made with a strong, durable and waterproof fabric.
 If possible, borrow your guard’s equipment bag for the week.